zigzaga00/zig-zag-cyber-lab-src/docs/safeguarding.md

 ## **1. Policy Statement**

-We are committed to safeguarding all children and young people who attend the Zig-Zag Cyber-Lab.
+We are committed to safeguarding all children and young people who attend Sin2 Tech.
 Safeguarding is broader than child protection and includes promoting welfare, preventing harm, and creating safe and supportive spaces for learning and exploration.

-This policy outlines how we will ensure a safe environment for children aged 7–17 who attend our sessions.
+This policy outlines how we will ensure a safe environment for children who attend our sessions.

 ---